 Alcoholism Can Lead to Liver Disease

 There are two main reasons that alcohol can cause lasting damage to the liver.
 To start, when alcohol reaches the liver, it creates a toxic enzyme called acetaldehyde.
 The second issue is that drinking alcohol leads to dehydration.
 Without water, the liver can’t function properly.

 One way to describe the brain is as an all-important communication device.
 The brain communicates to all the other parts of the body.
 When alcohol is introduced into the equation, communication slows.
 All types of brain function will be more challenging after drinking.

 This is especially true for young people.
 Drinking while the brain is still developing could lead to permanent cognitive damage.

 The Central Nervous System is Damaged by Excessive Drinking

 One of the effects of alcohol is that it can disrupt and damage the central nervous system.
 Coordination usually suffers, which is why drinkers so often slur their words or fall down.

 Heavy drinking can certainly take a toll on the pancreas.
 The pancreas works to aid digestion and regulate blood sugar, so it works overtime with alcohol in the body.
 Unfortunately, alcohol abuse can seriously damage the pancreas.
 The pancreas can become inflamed, and the blood vessels can swell.
 This leads to digestive problems and potentially even malnutrition.

 The only way to get rid of the effects of alcohol is to stop drinking altogether, starting with an alcohol detox.
-At Serenity House Detox, you can begin the path to sober recovery.
+At Serenity House Detox & Recovery, you can begin the path to sober recovery.
 Call 866-294-5306 to make changes that can lead to lifelong health and happiness.